exexexll/Bumpin.io/TERMS-OF-SERVICE.md

 ## 3. SERVICE DESCRIPTION

-Napalm Sky is a speed-dating platform that provides:
+BUMPIn is a speed-dating platform that provides:

 - **User Profiles**: Upload of selfie photographs and introduction videos
 - **Real-Time Matchmaking**: Discovery of other users seeking connections